smalllbuddy/WorldTool/README.md

 You may follow this guide for a brief rundown of server world fixing, but do note that this tool has many options for all sorts of player data organization needs. https://www.youtube.com/watch?v=-q1OxlnLfu8

-Do note, 1.21.11 and under store playerdata in level.dat (singleplayer) and playerdata (multiplayer) whereas 26.1 stores playerdata in players folder, with 3 subfolders, and level.dat selects one of those, without including it's own playerdata.
+Do note, versions 1.21.11 and under store playerdata in level.dat (singleplayer) and playerdata (multiplayer) whereas 26.1 stores playerdata in players folder, with 3 subfolders.
+Level.dat selects one of those players, without including it's own playerdata in 26.1.
 You can find more info under releases.
-Do comment on my video, or leave submit an issue if you see anything is wrong!
+Do comment on my video, or submit an issue if you see anything is wrong!